newatoms/guides/github-guide/readme.md

 ## How we use Github

 We work with multiple repositories (i.e repo), which can be seen as a harddrive containing all the files from that project or product.
 Always read the readme file that is opened automatically if you enter a repo.
-All our research is stored in folders like insights, private and internal (i.e. market research, all kinds of guides, customer acquisition, pitch decks enz.).
+All our research is stored in folders like pitches, posts and research, insights, private and internal (i.e. market research, customer acquisition, pitch decks enz.).
 Folders with a lower dash before the folder name in repositories are not rendered on websites, but they're still viewable by anyone who can access the repo.
 We also store a lot of our sites in the repositories (e.g. html, layout etc.).

 ### Github hierarchy